Skip to content

 Interview Questions on This Topic

-• QTell me about a time you had to work with someone whose style was very different from your own.
-What did you do, and what was the outcome?
+• QTell me about a time you had to pivot a technical strategy mid-sprint.
+What was the SITUATION, what was your TASK, what specific ACTION did you take, and what was the quantifiable RESULT?
+(Google/Amazon standard)

 • QYou mentioned your team delivered the project early — but what specifically would you have done differently if you had to do it all over again?
-(Tricky follow-up designed to test whether your STAR story is genuine or rehearsed — if you can answer this naturally, the interviewer knows the story is real)
+(Standard probe to test self-awareness and honesty)

 Frequently Asked Questions